FAIR Fine Art Checklist

 What to tell the appraiser and what not to assume

-A short intake note can keep edition and certificate review from drifting into guesswork.
+A short intake note keeps edition and certificate review from drifting into guesswork.

 • State the purpose of the assignment: insurance, estate, donation, sale planning, collection review, or general triage.